Model Mugging Origins

 From 1985 to 1988, a lead Model Mugging instructor subversively sought to take over control of Model Mugging and in the process decimated the organization.
 When this person’s intent was confronted he left Model Mugging and found allies who then branched off into Impact Personal Safety, Prepare, and other groups in early 1990’s.
 These groups also failed to give credit to the founder.
 However, the first formal article on Model Mugging was published by Human Behavior Magazine in 1978 before these groups existed.

-In law enforcement, Red Man, Fist, and other types of protective aggressor suits became popular in the early 1990’s for simulated scenario training in the use of force paradigm.
+In law enforcement, Red Man, Fist, and other types of protective aggressor suits became popular in the late 1980′s and early 1990’s for simulated scenario training in the use of force paradigm.
 Other offshoots of women’s self-defense training have used various types of protective equipment such as the modified Red Man suit for R.A.D.
 Systems (rape aggression defense) training that promoted instructor certification courses to public safety departments to subsidize the labor, rental, insurance, equipment costs to teach simplistic martial arts based self-defense classes.

 Scenario Based Self-defense also known as Reality Based Self-defense (RBSD or RBMA) using the padded assailant is only one part of the martial science process.
 There are a variety of programs using Reality Based Self-defense and other methods using protective body armor to enhance performance in self-defense training, but very few have conducted applied research for intertwining the mind-body-spirit in teaching realistic self-defense.
 The difference in self-defense training programs is found in the research substantiating the curriculum, the durability of the equipment, and the skill of the instructors teaching the science behind the self-defense techniques.